 Traditional democratic norms suggest that accountability in democracies requires voters to be able to accurately perceive the position of candidates for office.
 When asked to place candidates on an ideological spectrum, voters show a surprising level of variation in where they place candidates.
 One explanation for this variation is simply that voters receive different information cues about the candidates’ positions.
 Assimilation and Contrast effects suggest voters may place candidates either closer or further away from their own position based on their attitude towards the candidates.
 Finally, voters may have strategic reasons for misreporting the position of candidates, such as “Cheerleading” for their favored candidate by moderating the placement of that candidate to make them appear more appealing.
 Previous work on voter placement of candidates has been stymied by difficulties in placing both the actual and perceived positions of voters and candidates on the same scale and has tested these theories one at a time rather than comparatively.
-We develop an approach for placing candidates, voters, and the voter’s perception of the candidates on the same scale and develop an instrumental variables approach for distinguishing between the competing theories.
+We develop an approach for placing candidates, voters, and the voter’s perceptions of the candidates on the same scale and develop an instrumental variables approach for distinguishing between the competing theories.
 We find evidence for Assimilation and Contrast among low knowledge voters and Cheerleading among high knowledge voters.
 We also find evidence that the actual position of the candidate has a detectable but small effect on voter’s perceptions of that candidate, limiting the extent to which House candidates are held individually accountable for the positions they take.
 Contrarily, we find evidence that voters cue off of the positions of the party’s other candidates, allowing for the possibility that candidates for a political party are held collectively accountable.

 Paper | Data | Code

 Title: Explaining Attack Advertisements Using a Group Competition Framework

 Conference: SPSA 2018 in New Orleans